bishopivy/SVC/README.md

 ## Open Source Code
 I made use of the [so-vits-svc](https://github.com/34j/so-vits-svc-fork.git) python model.<br>
+I wrote the code in the `Source` directory.
 The code I wrote is essentially as c++ wrapper application around the so-vits-svc model that allows it to be run as audio plug-in.
-For the c++ code in `Source`, I started with a base JUCE file structure that was provided to me, and I implemented the functions.
+For the c++ code in `Source`, I started with a base JUCE file structure that was provided to me as part of the JUCE pacakge, and I implemented the functions.
 In other words, I was provided with a skeleton of empty functions and variable names, and I implemented them to work as my application.

 ## Required Installations
 - [JUCE](https://juce.com/download/)